Animal Nitrate: Music video

 The music video for the title track was directed by Pedro Romhanyi and produced by Steven Elliott for Oil Factory.
+The video was filmed in Lisson Green housing estate in the London borough City of Westminster.
+The band reportedly used flat No. 18 and paid the occupants a tenner for the inconvenience caused.

-It was released on 22 February 1993 and is a studio shoot, broken up by location footage filmed on a London housing estate, featuring a pig's head and a range of mysterious masks.
+The video, which consists of a studio shoot, broken up by location footage filmed on a London housing estate, featuring a pig's head and a range of mysterious masks, was released on 22 February 1993.
 The band caused some controversy with the video as scenes involving a fat lady in a bikini, and someone kissing a man with a pig's head were cut from various screenings.
 In the UK, the ITV network refused to air the video during daytime programming as it features scenes of two men kissing and embracing. "[The video] was too contentious for the Saturday lunchtime slot," said an ITV spokesperson.
 Howard Wuelfing, a New York publicist for Columbia Records, defended the video as mere "flirting with sexual imagery... through androgyny."
 The band took cocaine to prepare for the video.
 Anderson wanted to replicate the energy of their live shows, he explained: "We weren't experienced enough at the time to just do it on cue.
 I think we ended up getting a load of coke in and jumping around like lunatics.
 Back in the days when we used to do things like that."
-The video was filmed in Lisson Green housing estate in the London borough City of Westminster.
-The band reportedly used flat No. 18 and paid the occupants a tenner for the inconvenience caused.

 It won the first MTV Euro Video Song Contest in 1993.